 Attend every class.
 This class moves fast.
 New content is introduced in every meeting.
 We will have individual or group activities in most if not all meetings.
 Don’t miss any.

 Arrive early.
-Get to the room early, review the work of your fellow students, and review the class notes from the previous week.
+Get to the room early, review the sketches of your fellow students, make sure your av is working.
 Get yourself mentally settled and ready for class.

 Stay late.
-After class, take some time to summarize the week’s key content in your sketchbook.
+After class, take some time to summarize the week’s key content in your sketchbook, make note of ideas you’d like to explore in your sketches.

-Bring a laptop + a Comp Form sketchbook + red pen + black pen + pencil + camera/phone to every class.
+Bring your computer + a Comp Form sketchbook + red pen + black pen + pencil + camera/phone to every class.

 All the work you submit for this class should be your own.
 For the most part you should create all the code, images, and writing used in your sketches yourself.
-In some cases it might make sense to incorporate something you didn’t make yourself, like a code library.
+In some cases it might make sense to incorporate something you didn’t make yourself but make it clear when you do so.

 If your work builds on or includes anyone else’s work, make sure you cite it and give them credit!